Ouxsoft/LHTML/README.md

 + Declarative: Markup SHOULD describe a document's structure and other attributes.
 Due to separation of concerns it does not perform processing.
 It is however processed and may contain simple instructions for the processor.
 It is up to the processor to decide if and how to interpret these instructions, and whether or not to remove or replace them with rendered content.

 ## Purpose
+LHTML5 exists to make HTML5 more considerate of internal web stakeholders.

-LHTML5 exists to help empower web development teams and encourage effective communication.
+It helps empower web development teams and encourage effective communication.
+Web stakeholders can use an emergent markup language to describe a document that works for them now and into the future.
 When fully implemented it allows complex features to be extended to non tech savvy individuals.

-It can aid in one time markup conversions including CSS framework upgrades.
+Developers can make their HTML5 templates easier to maintain.
+Complex elements can be maintained in a single location.
+Existing elements can be enhanced.
+CSS framework upgrades are no longer a massive undertaking as the code base is easier to maintain.

 ## Document Language
 The LHTML5 standard contains both the document language and processing standards.
 The document language defines the standard for an LHTML5 document (referred to as a "document").
 Its syntax is similar to HTML5 but permits additional custom elements and attributes that are used to inform the processor.
 Unlike HTML5, which describes content for the web browser, LHMTL5 allows internal stakeholders to add instructions to generates dynamic pages.